saymrwulf/cnn-quant-lab/notes.md

-2015-10-15T18:48:00 - Late-night bugfix on financial RL environment (cnn-quant-lab) 2015-11-14T05:34:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2015-11-14T05:47:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab)
+2015-10-15T18:48:00 - Late-night bugfix on financial RL environment (cnn-quant-lab) 2015-11-14T05:34:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2015-11-14T05:47:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2015-11-14T22:19:00 - Implementing approach from a new paper read last night (cnn-quant-lab)